kiranraoboinapally/java-web-dev-practice/java/concepts_md/oops.md

+---

 ### **Presentation: Essential OOP Concepts in Java**

-In this presentation, we will cover the essential Object-Oriented Programming (OOP) concepts, which are fundamental to Java and frequently asked in technical interviews.
-We will focus on the core concepts that tech companies often inquire about, such as:
+In this presentation, we will cover the core Object-Oriented Programming (OOP) concepts, which are foundational to Java and commonly tested in technical interviews.
+We'll focus on key topics like:

 ---